Table of Contents

-Narrowing of airways due to asthma attacks – extremely distressing situations can lead to damage of lungs, causing hypoxia – medications that affect the breathing process – lung-related disorders such as Bronchitis, Pulmonary oedema, Pneumonia – High altitudes and low oxygen levels in the surrounding environment – brain haemorrhage due to accidents – the inability of tissues to absorb oxygen supplied by the lungs – stagnant circulation of air – also, the buildup of carbon dioxide in an enclosed space can cause Hypoxia.
+Narrowing of airways due to asthma attacks, extremely distressing situations leading to damage of the lungs, causing hypoxia – medications that affect the breathing process, lung-related disorders such as Bronchitis, Pulmonary oedema, Pneumonia, High altitudes and low oxygen levels in the surrounding environment, brain haemorrhage due to accidents, the inability of tissues to absorb oxygen supplied by the lungs, stagnant circulation of air and the buildup of carbon dioxide in an enclosed space can cause Hypoxia.

 3. At what oxygen level does hypoxemia occur?